johnsonb-ucar/beautiful-soup/docs/rst/assimilation_code/programs/obs_loop/obs_loop.rst

 ``obs_loop`` program.

 The ``preprocess`` program must be built and run first to define what set of observation types will be supported.
-See the `preprocess documentation </assimilation_code/programs/preprocess/preprocess.html>`__ for more details on how to define the list and run it.
+See the :doc:`../../../assimilation_code/programs/preprocess/preprocess` for more details on how to define the list and run it.
 The ``&preprocess_nml`` namelist in the ``input.nml`` file must contain files with definitions for the combined set of all observation types which will be encountered over all input obs_seq files.

 If you have observation types which are not part of the default list in the &preprocess_nml namelist, add them to the input.nml file and then either run quickbuild.csh or make and run preprocess and then make the obs_loop tool.